 - Predictable Schedules that you and your family can count on.

-- Ensures work schedules at least two weeks in advance, pay for on-call or cancelled shifts, predictability pay for employer’s changing scheduling needs, the right to decline extra hours added with short-notice, and estimated weekly hours.
+- Ensures work schedules at least two weeks in advance, pay for on-call or canceled shifts, predictability pay for employer’s changing scheduling needs, the right to decline extra hours added with short-notice, and estimated weekly hours.

 - Opportunity to Work enough hours for a livable paycheck.